asmaeaouassar20/JavaFileHandlingExercises/README.md

 understand the concepts.

-Meanwhile, the 'ExercicesANDSolutions' folder contains exercises statements along with their solutions, providinf practice opportunities to reinforce  your understanding of file handing in Java.
+Meanwhile, the 'ExercicesANDSolutions' folder contains exercises statements along with their solutions, providing practice opportunities to reinforce  your understanding of file handing in Java.

 ## Prerequisites